Shubham-Sinh/Multi-Selfie/README.md

 # Multi-Selfie
-multiple selfies can be taken at a time
+multiple selfies can be taken at a time m